Managed IT: What It Is and Why It May Be a Good Fit for Your Business

-Managed IT services (sometimes called MITS) is a customized solution offered by a third party to manage and maintain network security, servers, computer hardware, data recovery, etc. to help reduce IT costs, prevent network problems and ensure maximum productivity.
+Managed IT services offer customized solutions from a third party to maintain network security, servers, computer hardware, and data recovery.
+Managed IT helps reduce IT costs, prevent network problems, and ensure maximum productivity.

-Managed IT services offer proactive support, so instead of fixing problems as they appear, a MITS provider will identify the problem before it occurs.
-Now more than ever, small businesses are considering paid monthly services from managed IT providers over traditional, break-fix IT companies.
+Managed IT services offer proactive support.
+Instead of fixing problems as they appear, a Managed IT provider will identify the issue before it occurs.
+Now more than ever, small businesses are considering paid monthly services from Managed IT providers over traditional, break-fix IT companies.

-Managed IT is a great option for small businesses.
-If you own or work for a small businesses, you probably already know that one of the largest expenses your company encounters is the cost of IT.
+Managed IT is an excellent option for small businesses.
+If you own or work for a small business, you probably already know that one of the most substantial expenses your company encounters is IT.
 Not only does staffing an in-house IT department eat up a lot of your operating budget, but unexpected costs from hardware and software failure can be hard on your bottom line.

-With a managed IT approach, support is proactive—where devices, networks and other IT-related issues are maintained in an effort to prevent problems from ever happening to begin with.
+With a Managed IT approach, support is proactive.
+Managed IT services will maintain devices, networks, and other IT-related issues to prevent problems from ever happening in the first place.

 Why Outsourcing Your IT is a Good Thing

-The term “outsourcing” can be scary to small business owners who typically like to have a lot of control.
-Yet in the IT world, outsourcing is a great thing because the speed of technology is moving so fast that it’s hard for even large corporations with big budgets to keep up.
+The term "outsourcing" can be scary to small business owners who typically like to have control.
+Yet in the IT world, outsourcing is an excellent thing because the speed of technology is moving so fast that it's hard for even large corporations with big budgets to keep up.
 Other considerations include:

-- In-house IT staff are often spread too thin to ever devote enough time to strategic initiatives
+- In-house IT staff's time is too limited ever to devote enough time to strategic initiatives

 - IT professionals are hard to find because there is a shortage of qualified candidates